NogginBops/ImGui.NET_OpenTK_Sample/README.md

 # Dear Imgui Sample using OpenTK

-## OpenTK 4.0

-This sample uses the preview packages of opentk 4.0 to show how you can use opentk 4.0 instead of 3.2 which the master branch is using.

 ## OpenGL 4.5

 This version of the repository uses a lot of opengl 4.5 features for convenience (not having to bind buffers and stuff).

 For a opengl 3.3 version of the repo using opentk 3.2 checkout the `opengl3.3` branch.

+The `opengl3.3` branch is written for OpenTK 3 so some changes will have to be made.
-There is no version of this sample that uses opentk 4.0 and opengl 3.3.
+There is no version of this sample that uses opentk 4 and opengl 3.3.

 ## BadImageFormatexception